 There’s a fine line in the human heart between appreciation and idolatry.
 Cultures ancient and modern have managed to turn every imaginable aspect of nature into an object of worship: celestial bodies, weather patterns, animals, the earth itself, even the entire universe as a substitute for God.

-The last of these has become especially popular of late, no less among atheists who thank the universe for their good fortune or believe the universe is teaching them lessons.
-And those who identify as spiritual but not religious will often say things like, “I don’t need the Church or the Bible; nature is my bible and my church.”
+The last of these has become especially popular of late, not least among atheists who thank the universe for their good fortune or believe the universe is teaching them lessons.
+And those who identify as spiritual but not religious will say things like, “I don’t need the Church or the Bible; nature is my bible and my church.”

-At the other end of the spectrum, hard-line materialists will argue that impersonal nature is all that exists; it neither rewards nor teaches, and it certainly has nothing to say about God.
-They go on to insist – contrary to reason and experience, it must be said – that the study of nature has somehow disproved the existence of God.
+At the other end of the spectrum, hard-line materialists will argue that impersonal nature is all that exists; it neither rewards nor teaches and has nothing to say about God.
+They go on to insist – contrary to reason and experience – that the study of nature has somehow disproved the existence of God.

-Even within some corners of the church, there’s a tendency to discount nature as a source of any truth about God.
+Even in some corners of the church, there’s a tendency to discount nature as a source of truth about God.
 Since the creation is fallen and passing away, the argument goes, it can offer no lasting, trustworthy insights about its Creator.
-But this attitude is in fact a retreat toward Platonism, if not outright Gnosticism, wherein only words and ideas have value and the physical world of the senses has none.
+But this attitude is a retreat toward Platonism, if not outright Gnosticism, wherein only words and ideas have value and the physical world of the senses has none.

 Behold, it was (and still is) very good

 To be sure, nature has been tainted by the fall.
-In the Apostle Paul’s words, the creation is groaning as it anticipates being redeemed, much like a woman groans during childbirth.
+In the apostle Paul’s words, the creation is groaning as it anticipates being redeemed, much like a woman groans in childbirth.
 But this only shows that God remains invested in his creation and is at work redeeming it.